cromero2386/green-code/README.md

 - **Models**: `Log` and `LogLevel` with a one-to-many relationship.
 - **Controllers**: `LogController` to handle API requests.
 - **Migrations**: To create the necessary database tables.
-- **Seeders**: To populate the database with 5000 log entries.
+- **Seeders**: To populate the database with 5000 dummy log entries or 500k imported logs.
+- **Database**: The last version includes a database filled with 500k logs.

 ### API Endpoint

-- **GET /api/logs**: Returns all logs with their associated log levels.
+- **GET /api/logs**: Returns all logs with their associated log levels with pagination.

 ## Frontend